 By Brian Blackwell, Message Staff Writer

 ALEXANDRIA, La.
-(LBM) – Louisiana Baptists are in the final year of the President’s 2020 Commission Report, an initiative undertaken during the leadership of Waylon Bailey, pastor of the First Baptist Church in Covington, and the LBC president in 2012-2013.
+(LBM) – Louisiana Baptists are in the final year of implementing the President’s 2020 Commission Final Report, an initiative undertaken during the leadership of Waylon Bailey, pastor of the First Baptist Church in Covington, and the LBC president in 2012-2013.

 The 2020 recommendations were crafted collaboratively by a commission of 400 Louisiana Baptist leaders, staff members and laypeople, working in 20 subcommittees of 20 members each.
 Ten “key actions in reaching our state” – known as KAIROS – were developed to engage two audiences – the next generation and every people group.
+These measures for improving the spiritual health and growth of the state were adopted by messengers at the 2013 Louisiana Baptist Convention Annual Meeting.

 Challenge congregations to regularly and intentionally promote biblical financial stewardship.